puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   Ignores (skips) comparison of tags, catalogs are considered equal/compliant if they only differ in tags.
 If the option is prefixed with `no-`, then tags will be included in the comparison.
 The default is `--no-skip-tags`.

-* --trusted
-  Makes trusted node data obtained from a fact terminus retain its authentication status of "remote", "local", or false (the authentication status the write request had).
-  If this option is not in effect, any trusted node information is kept, and the authenticated key is set to false.
-The --trusted option is only available when running as root, and should only be turned on when also trusting the facts store.

 * --\[no-\]verbose-diff
   Includes more information in the catalog diff such as attribute values in